 Or in other words, I wonder if God might have these words for me (and for you if I may be so audacious):

 “Umm, I didn’t ask you to give up coffee.
-I asked you to give up your life to me.”
+I asked you to surrender your life.”

 So here’s the question: